fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 - We will learn how to share classes between testing and AndroidTesting
 - Learn the differences between Robolectric and AndroidTests
 - Learn how to create End-To-End tests via Espresso Test Recorder
-- Our tests classess will be really similar to Robolectric since we are using the same components
+- Our tests classes will be really similar to Robolectric since we are using the same components
 - We will use RuleChains to order our Test Rules.

 ## Login UI Test